wooorm/html-element-attributes/readme.md

 [![Downloads][downloads-badge]][downloads]
 [![Size][size-badge]][size]

 Map of HTML elements to allowed attributes.
 Also contains global attributes under `'*'`.
-Includes attributes from HTML 4, W3C HTML 5, and WHATWG HTML 5.
+Includes attributes from HTML 4 and HTML (the WHATWG living standard).

 > **Note**: Includes deprecated attributes.
 >
-> **Note**: Attributes which were not global in HTML 4 but are in
+> **Note**: Attributes which were not global in HTML 4 but are in HTML, are only
-> HTML 5, are only included in the list of global attributes.
+> included in the list of global attributes.

 ## Installation